forge() according to a blueprint

 run_forge(blueprint, new_data, ..., outcomes = FALSE)

-# S3 method for default_formula_blueprint
+# S3 method for class 'default_formula_blueprint'

-# S3 method for default_recipe_blueprint
+# S3 method for class 'default_recipe_blueprint'

-# S3 method for default_xy_blueprint
+# S3 method for class 'default_xy_blueprint'

-run_forge() methods return the object that is then immediately returned from forge().
-See the return value section of forge() to understand what the structure of the return value should look like.
+from forge().
+See the return value section of forge() to understand what

 Examples